Colchester Institute Skip To Main Content

 The College understands that there will be occasions where:

-A learner’s, existing partner with whom they have a intimate personal relationship, gains employment/volunteering/contractor. sub contractor/Governing position at Colchester Institute or
+A learner’s, existing partner with whom they have an intimate personal relationship, gains employment/volunteering/contractor. sub contractor/Governing position at Colchester Institute or

-A staff member, volunteer, contractor, sub contractor, Governor’s, existing partner that they have a intimate personal relationship with enrols at the College as a learner.
+A staff member, volunteer, contractor, sub contractor, Governor’s, existing partner that they have an intimate personal relationship with enrols at the College as a learner

 If the above situations occur, they must be disclosed as soon as possible to: